Mesabloo/nihil/src/Blob/REPL/README.md

 # If you just cloned the repo:
 stack setup # this will download everything needed by stack

+# If you didn't build it
+stack build

 # Run iblob
 stack run -- repl
 ```